queryluke/masseffect-5e-data/data/rules/making-an-attack.md

 ### Melee Attacks
 Used in hand-to-hand combat, a melee attack allows you to attack a foe within your reach.
 A melee attack typically uses a handheld weapon such as a sword, a warhammer, or an omni-tool.
 A typical monster makes a melee attack when it strikes with its claws, horns, teeth, tentacles, or other body part.
-A few spells also involve making a melee attack.
+A few powers also involve making a melee attack.

 Most creatures have a 2-meter reach and can thus attack targets within <me-distance length="5" /> of them when making a melee attack.
 Certain creatures (typically those larger than Medium) have melee attacks with a greater reach than <me-distance length="5" />, as noted in their descriptions.